How to Discover Kings Park Perth on One Day

 1. Go on free guided walks

 There are many things to do in Kings Park, and you cannot see it all in one day.
 Volunteers run the free guided walks that are offered twice a day.
 They start from Kings Park Visitor Information Centre.
-In the morning, there is a walk through the Kings Park Botanic Garden with a volunteer who will not only talk about the park biological diversity but also talk about the history of the park.
-From how the first eucalyptus tree came to a city park in Australia and the big role the park played for Perth’s development along with its cultural significance to indigenous people.
+In the morning, there is a walk through the Kings Park Botanic Garden with a volunteer who will talk about the park biological diversity and talk about the park’s history.
+The first eucalyptus tree came to a city park in Australia, and the big role the park played for Perth’s development and its cultural significance to indigenous people.

 The Bushland Nature Trail is my tip to get started.
 This 25 minutes guided walk takes you through the botanic garden to the bushland and offers unique encounters with Western Australian Wildflowers.

-The Boodja Gnarning Walk is a self-guided walk that goes through Kings Park (Moora Katta) to experience a place of ancient gatherings and celebrations.
+The Boodja Gnarning Walk is a self-guided walk through Kings Park (Moora Katta) to experience a place of ancient gatherings and celebrations.
 An area of rare and natural beauty that shows ways of living off the land.
 The walks are divided into three parts.
-The base walk and the Marrn Track (Men’s trail) and the Yorgas Track (Women’s track).
+The base walk, the Marrn Track (Men’s trail), and the Yorgas Track (Women’s track).

 3. See the Gija Jumulu Boab Tree in Kings Park

 The giant Boab Tree is a real institution in the Park.
 One of my favourite places.
 This ancient tree was transported from the Kimberley in 2008 and travelled across 3000 km.
 An ancient Boab Tree, 750 years old, 14meter long, 14 tons weight for the first time to be transported across such a massive distance in Australia.
 The Gija, the traditional landowners, donated the tree, and made the transportation possible thanks to the sponsors that granted most of the work.

 4. Take a leisure walk along Fraser Avenue